Application Management

 "path": "%GDDIR%/PathToBootstrappedApp/",

-// Must match the application name specified in the
+// Must match the app name specified in the

 // bootstrapper configuration and in the bootstrapped app code.